-Options with a high likelihood of admission at schools where students feel they can be truly happy are invaluable assets for reducing the anxiety and pressure of the whole college application process.
+However, having a college list conversation surrounding likely schools is also extremely important.
+Finding options that fit your student and offer a high likelihood of admission at schools where students feel they can be truly happy are invaluable assets for reducing the anxiety and pressure of the whole college application process.

 Most students apply to 9-10 schools, but no matter the size of the list, having 3 likelies is a comfortable number that still allows for options so students can evaluate different potential financial offerings.
-For the sake of peace of mind, we strongly recommend making sure there are three safety schools on your student’s college list.
+For the sake of peace of mind, we strongly recommend making sure there are three likely schools on your student’s college list.

 How likely is likely, exactly?

 When we say “likelies,” we mean true insurance policies that your student has an EXTREMELY good chance of getting admitted to—in other words, schools you would bet $100,000 on getting into, not just $1,000.

 One rule of thumb is to make sure your student’s GPA and test scores are above the 75th percentile for that school.
 In-state public schools often make for good options, as some in-state schools even offer guaranteed admission for in-state students with certain grades and test scores.

 As we also wrote about in our blog about building a college list, Naviance (assuming it is offered through your student’s high school) allows students to compare themselves to past students from their high school who also applied to the same colleges, seeing if students with comparable grades and test scores were ultimately accepted or rejected.
 Colleges know that not all high schools are exactly the same, so data from students at your same high school can be more reliable in predicting your admissions chances than data from a nationwide pool.

 Your student’s guidance counselors should also be able to provide you with more insights into possible likelies based on their knowledge of your student and their invaluable experience with matriculation at your student’s particular school.

 Can you provide us with an example?